iepathos/django-mysql-example/README.md

 Django and MySQL on OpenShift
 ===================

-This git repository helps you get up and running quickly with a Django and MySQL installation on OpenShift.
+This git repository will help you get everything up and running with Django 1.4 and MySQL 1.5.1 on the OpenShift platform.
+Just follow the directions below and you will be all set to go.

 Running on OpenShift
 --------------------